NishikiChisato/NishikiChisato/README.md

 ### Hi there 👋 I'am NishikiChisato, the name comes from NishikiGiChisato.

-I'am a student from GZHU(Guang Zhou University), currently a sophomore.
+I'm a student from GZHU(Guang Zhou University), currently a sophomore.

 * ⚡ I'm interested in Algorithm, but now is still a beginner.
 * 🌱 I'm currently learning C++.